 Brief History of Karlštejn

-Karlštejn was established by the Holy Roman Emperor and King of Bohemia, Charles IV, in 1348 as a means to protect the Czech crown jewels, Imperial regalia, holy relics, and other valuable treasures.
+Karlštejn Castle was founded in 1348 by Charles IV, Holy Roman Emperor and King of Bohemia, to protect the Czech crown jewels, Imperial regalia, holy relics, and other valuable treasures.
 Its construction was finished in 1365 and has been an imposing sight ever since.
 The castle has undergone several reconstructions throughout its long history, and it now appears as it did after the neo-gothic renovation led by architect Josef Mocker in the late 19th century.

 Photo of Karlštejn castle

-However, a trip to Karlstejn is worth it even if you don't visit the interiors.
+However, a trip to Karlštejn is worth it even if you don't visit the interiors.
 You can still enjoy the freely accessible areas.
 To learn more about the castle's history and architecture, download the free TrueStories app.
-Ask for an unlocking code for the Karlstejn audioguide at the cash register, or look for it near the entrance to the castle and enjoy the stories on your phone.
+Ask for an unlocking code for the Karlštejn audioguide at the ticket office, or look for it near the entrance to the castle and enjoy the stories on your phone.

 Photo of Inner yards of Karlštejn Castle.